pm141088/DevOps-Course-Starter/README.md

 ### Documentation

 A collection of C4 model Architecture diagrams have been created to visualise the hierachy of abstractions in the application.
 These include a Context, Container, and Component diagram.
 These can be viewed at `https://app.diagram.net`.

+## Cloud Infrastructure as Code (IaC)

+This web application is hosted on Azure.
+The underlying infrastructure has been created using Terraform, an open source "IaC" tool which allows us to use declaritve coding to desribe the desired "end-state" infrastructure for running an applcation.

+## Basic Concept of Terraform Workflow
+To make any changes to the infrastructure, you should edit the terraform files and then apply the changes.
+Avoid making changes directly on the Azure portal.

+The workflows of Terraform are built on top of five key steps: Write, Init, Plan, Apply, and Destroy.
+See below for details:

+1. Run `terraform init` - This command is used to initialize the working directory containing Terraform configuration files.
+It is safe to run this command multiple times.
+2. Make changes to your Terraform code.
+3. Create an execution plan using `terraform plan` command, this is a handy way to check whether the execution plan matches your expectations without making any changes to real resources or to the state.
+4. Apply your changes by runing the `terraform apply` command.
+Terraform apply command is used to create or introduce changes to real infrastructure.
+5. To destroy infrastructure governed by terraform you can you run `terraform destroy` command.

+### State storage

+This application uses Azure Blob storage to store remote state.
+The setup for this was done by running: `\scripts\StoreTfStateInAzureStorage.sh`.
+There is no need to execute this script again unless the state needs ot be setup again.